 It’s a rollercoaster.

-Bitcoin fell by 40% in a single day.
-Right at the start of the pandemic. (dropping to approx. $5000 USD ).
+Remember that in 2020 Bitcoin fell by 40% in a single day!
+Right at the start of the pandemic. (dropping to approx. $5000 USD).

 Aaaaaand by the end of 2022 BTC is listed at closer to $18k. via CoinGecko

-Despite the all ups and downs, Bitcoin could still easily outperform the US Dollar over time.
+Despite the ups and downs, Bitcoin seems likely to easily outperform the US Dollar over time.

 Where to Buy Crypto with Fiat.

-In GUIDE 2 Buy Your First Bitcoin we go through exactly how to set up and and register on a crypto exchange in detail.
+In GUIDE 2 Buy Your First Bitcoin we’ll go through exactly how to set up and and register on a crypto exchange in detail.

 Here’s what it comes down to:

-You need to register and set up an exchange account in order to buy crypto with fiat.
+You need to register and set up a crypto exchange account to buy crypto with fiat.